Main page content

 University of Texas System to convene national conversation on challenges, opportunities of dual credit programs

 The University of Texas System, which has been a leader in the dialogue about how dual credit and concurrent enrollment programs can better serve students, is hosting a national symposium to bring thought leaders together to explore the topic in-depth.

 The Vertex 2018 Research & Policy Symposium on Concurrent Enrollment & Dual Credit will be held Oct.
 5-6 in Denver, Colorado.
 Experts from across the nation will lead discussions on research, policy challenges and solutions for improving dual credit and concurrent enrollment programs for all student populations.

 This year’s symposium is one of several efforts the UT System has spearheaded to examine the impact of dual credit on student success.
-The UT System recently released one of the on dual credit in the nation.
-In July, the UT System and the Texas Association of Community Colleges convened a task force that on how Texas can address dual credit opportunities and challenges.
+The UT System recently released one of the most comprehensive studies on dual credit in the nation.
+In July, the UT System and the Texas Association of Community Colleges convened a task force that issued recommendations on how Texas can address dual credit opportunities and challenges.

 Dual credit and concurrent enrollment programs allow high school students to enroll in college courses and receive simultaneous academic course credit for both college and high school.
 The programs are generally praised by community leaders, educators and parents because of the potential to reduce college debt, expand college accessibility and shorten the timeline to graduation.

 Accordingly, enrollment in these programs has been rapidly increasing nationwide.
 In Texas, more than 151,000 high school students took dual credit classes in 2017 compared to 42,000 in 2000—an increase of 753 percent, as reported by the Texas Higher Education Coordinating Board.